Carglglz/upyble/README.md

 - **`upyble brepl`**: to enter the BLE SHELL-REPL

 - **`upyble ble@[DEVICE]`**: to access brepl in a 'ssh' style command if a device is stored in a global group called `UPYBLE_G` (this needs to be created first doing e.g. `$ upyble make_group -g -f UPYBLE_G -devs foo_device UUID`) The device can be accessed as `$ upyble ble@foo_device` or redirect any command as e.g. `$ upyble get_services -@foo_device`.

+____

+#### SEE WHAT'S GOING ON UNDER THE HOOD:

+_ℹ️ Host and the device must be connected._

+  In a terminal window open a 'serial repl' with `upydev srepl --port [USBPORT]` command

+  In another window use upydev normally.
+Now in the terminal window with the serial repl you can see which commands are sent.

+____

+### ABOUT

+To see more information about upyble dependencies, requirements, tested devices, etc see [ABOUT](https://github.com/Carglglz/upyble/blob/master/DOCS/ABOUT.md) doc.